nicosrm/24-bis-shibboleth/article/article.preview.md

 [\[13\]](#ref-shibbolethOpenSAML)

-- > OpenSAML is a set of open source Java libraries used in support of
-  > the Shibboleth Project’s implementation of the Security Assertion
-  > Markup Language (SAML).
-It is licensed under the Apache 2.0 license.
+- “OpenSAML is a set of open source Java libraries used in support of the Shibboleth Project’s implementation of the Security Assertion Markup Language (SAML).
+It is licensed under the Apache 2.0 license.”
 - OpenSAML ist keine vollumfängliche Implementierung von SAML IDP oder SP